 In this section

-The positions run from August or October 2021 (negotiable) for a 12 month period.
-They are most suitable for a senior trainee, ideally in the year prior or immediately after Fellowship examination.
-They are not suitable for established consultants or junior trainees.
+suitable for a senior trainee, ideally in the year prior or immediately after their local Fellowship examination.
+They are not suitable for established consultants seeking overseas experience,

 The overseas paediatric surgery fellowship at the Royal Children’s Hospital (RCH) in Melbourne is a fantastic experience for any senior trainee/fellow.
 I was lucky enough to get the opportunity to go as a UK trainee in the build up to my FRCS exam.
 It offers an invaluable experience of a different healthcare system.
 The case load is heavy with a good mix of daycase and index cases.
 As a tertiary and quaternary centre, it has a large neonatal unit, PICU and cardiac centre.
 It is the designated trauma centre in Melbourne and offers the full range of surgical services including surgical oncology, thoracics, HPB and complex urology.
 The teaching programme is second to none, there is a dedicated weekly neonatal grilling session and an hour of spot diagnoses from clinical photographs given by the legendary Professor John Hutson.
 The children's hospital is very close to the centre of Melbourne and during the year we made the most of opportunities to see the Australian Open Tennis, F1 racing, head to the inner city beaches, become coffee connoisseurs and even try and understand AFL as well as explore the rest of Australasia.
 Above all the team was great and is used to welcoming foreign trainees on a regular basis.
 I have hopefully formed some life-long friends and mentors which I will get the chance to catch up with at various meetings and conferences for the rest of my career.